ecosystem-genomics/ecosystem-genomics.github.io/trainees.md

       - title: Savannah Fuqua (she/her)
         bio: I received an Environmental Biology degree from Washington University in St Louis where I conducted a senior thesis on the role soil microbes play in mediating plant-pollinator interactions.
 Since graduating, I have worked primarily with Point Reyes National Seashore Association as a vegetation and restoration ecology intern.
 This fall I will be joining the University of Arizona’s Ecology and Evolutionary Biology PhD program where I will be co-advised by Judith Bronstein and Rachel Gallery.
 I plan to continue investigating the role that the belowground microbial community plays in shaping the ecology and evolution of aboveground mutualisms.
         image: assets/img/fellows/savannah_fuqua.jpg
-      - title: Zoe Jensen
+      - title: Zoe Jensen (she/her)
-        bio: My name is Zoe Jensen (she/her/hers).
-I am excited to be pursuing a PhD in the Entomology and Insect Sciences GIDP at Uarizona with Dr. Matzkin as my NRT advisor.
+        bio: I am excited to be pursuing a PhD in the Entomology and Insect Sciences GIDP at the University of Arizona with Dr. Matzkin as my NRT advisor.
 I received my bachelor’s degree at Cal Poly SLO in agriculture and plant sciences with a minor in biology.
 I hope to improve agricultural pest management techniques and global food stability through insect science and genetics.
-My pronouns are she/her.
         image: assets/img/fellows/Zoe_Jensen.jpeg
-      - title: Meara Clark
+      - title: Ghiwa Makke (she/her)
-        bio: I am Meara Clark (she/her/hers).
-In 2016 I graduated from the University of Arizona with a degree in Molecular and Cellular Biology.
-My first job after college was working as a research technician in the Baltrus Lab and my project studied the role of tailocins in microbe-microbe interactions.
-Currently, I am pursuing a MS in Natural Resources from the School of Natural Resources and the Environment and work with Dr. Laura Meredith studying the effects of drought on soil microbes.
-My research interests are focused on discovering the genetic mechanisms behind the complex interactions that exist in a microbial community.
-Then using that information to understand how these interactions fit into the larger picture of an ecosystem.
+        bio: I have a MS in Molecular Biology with an emphasis on microbial genetics from the Lebanese American University.
+I have been accepted into the Environmental Science PhD program at the University of Arizona under the supervision of Dr. Malak Tfaily.
+I am very interested in research involving the interaction between microorganisms and their environment and its impact on the entire biosphere.
-        image: assets/img/fellows/Meara_Clark.jpg
+        image: assets/img/fellows/Ghiwa_Makke.jpg
       - title: Changpeng Fan
         bio: My name is Changpeng Fan (he/him/his) and I am a Ph.D. student in the Dept. of Hydrology and Atmospheric Science at the University of Arizona, advised by Dr. Yang Song.
 I am interested in climate and land feedback, focusing on the hydrology cycle, microbial-mediated soil carbon, nutrient cycle, and vegetation dynamics.
         image: assets/img/fellows/Changpeng_Fan.jpg